Nayaki: Production

 Nayaki in Telugu and Nayagi in Tamil was launched in AVM Studios on 20 August 2015 and the first look posters were revealed through the social medias.
 The film was shot simultaneously in both Tamil and Telugu languages.
 The film was shot extensively in Chennai.
 The first schedule was completed by the first week of September 2015.

 Soundtrack

+The songs were composed by Raghu Kunche.
 Trisha, the lead actress of the film made her singing debut with the song "Bhayam".